Products Offered by Different Stock Brokers

 It helps you in portfolio diversification and because commodity prices move in the opposite direction of stock prices, investors engage in commodity trading during market volatility.
 You also get good leverage for intraday trading.
 Commodity trading takes place in either derivatives or spot markets.

 Derivatives trading consists of futures and options contracts traded on NSE and BSE.
-You can trade in different commodities like precious metals (gold, silver), agriculture, energy, etc. There are brokers who provide you leverage up to 40 times on commodity trading.
+You can trade in different commodities like precious metals (gold, silver), agriculture, energy, etc. Some brokers provide you leverage up to 40 times on commodity trading.

 With the growing connections of the global economy, currency exchange rate fluctuations have created enormous opportunities for traders to trade currencies.
 You need to trade in currency pairs like USD-INR, EUR-INR, etc.